Modern Minoan Paganism: Walking with Ariadne's Tribe

 Then, all around the Mediterranean, as summer ends, something magical happens: The rains come.
 Creeks and rivers fill, plants sprout green again, and the saffron crocus blooms.

-The thing is, this story comes from the Mediterranean, where the seasons are reversed from the northern temperate zone.
-So if we're going to tell the tale accurately, we need to have Persephone in the Underworld during the summer (the Mediterranean "dead season").
-Then she returns to the Upperworld in the autumn, when the rains come and life springs forth again.
+But in the Mediterranean, the seasons are different from the northern temperate zone.
+So if we're going to tell the tale of the Mysteries accurately in a Minoan context, we need to have Ariadne in the Underworld during the summer (the Mediterranean "dead season").
+Then with her mother Rhea's help, she returns to the World Above in the autumn, when the rains come and life springs forth again.
 That version feels very different, doesn't it?

 Seal from Thisbe showing goddess rising from the Underworld